NeelakshSharma/chatapp/README.md

 For Server side: -
   Username-Munish
   Password-1234
-Both the processes must be ru simultaneously.
+Both the processes must be run simultaneously.
 Align both the windows adjacent for better view and understanding.